jaminguy/JGAFImageCache/README.md

 Version Info:

 1.1.1
- - Add CCLONG cast for 64 bit compatibility.
+ - Add CC_LONG cast for 64 bit compatibility.
  - Update cocoapods to use version 1.3.3 of AFNetworking.

 1.1.0